-If a BPAY® payment is made in accordance with a payment direction, which appeared to us to be from you or on your behalf but for which you did not give authority, we will credit your account with the amount of that unauthorised payment where we agree that you did not give your authority.
-However, you must pay us the amount of that unauthorised payment if the payment was made as a result of a payment direction, which did not comply with our prescribed security procedures for such payment directions as set out in these terms and conditions or as advised by us to you.
+If a BPAY[®] payment is made in accordance with a payment direction, which appeared to us to be from you or on your behalf but for which you did not give authority, we will credit your account with the amount of that unauthorised payment.
+However, you must pay us the amount of that unauthorised payment if:

+- we cannot recover within 20 business days of us attempting to do so that amount from the person who received it; and - the payment was made as a result of a payment direction, which did not complywith our prescribed security procedures for such payment directions.